rachlally/team-profile-generator/README.md

 The purpose of this Team Profile Generator is to provide software engineering teams a tool they can use to easily organize and view their entire team in one spot.
 With teams growing and changing frequently, this is a useful application that takes minimal effort to fill out but is a huge time saver when needing to find a team member's information.

 I learned how to create constructor classes and extend certain characteristics to subclasses.
 I learned how valuable running tests is.
-I utilize a Switch Case for the first time which helped create an easy to read function that may have been complicated and nested otherwise.
+I utilized a Switch Case for the first time which helped create an easy to read function that may have been complicated and nested otherwise.

 ## Installation